Chapter 12. Software in Use

 My mom had fallen and within 48 hours a brain injury had erupted deep inside her head that required emergency neurosurgery.
 Now post-surgery, she was in what the nurses and doctors refer to as a nonresponsive state.
 Her condition was unclear and her status considered unstable.

 The neurosurgical ICU at Brigham and Women’s Hospital in Boston is shaped in an arc, with each patient in a small alcove of her own.
 Each patient has her own nurse who stays within a few feet of the assigned patient at all times.
 That day an assortment of doctors, specialists, and family members streamed through the arched pathway, disappearing into the separate alcoves.
 A sense of urgency hung in the air.
 It occurred to me that each alcove had not only a patient but also a family and an event that had taken place.
-Everyone in the ICU has a story, a drama unfolding, ...
+Everyone in the ICU has a story, a drama unfolding, and a family ...

 Get Beautiful Testing now with the O’Reilly learning platform.